Alexander Atabekian: Treatment and death of Kropotkin

+Atabekian (top left) alongside other figures of the anarchist movement organizing Kropotkin's funeral, such as Alexander Berkman and Lev Chernyi (collections of L'Éphéméride anarchiste).

 By 1921, Kropotkin had retired to Dmitrov, a small town outside the Russian capital, where Atabekian visited him regularly.
 During this period, Atabekian had returned to his practice as a physician, and the two frequently exchanged friendly correspondence.
 After a meeting with the Bolshevik leader Vladimir Lenin, Kropotkin informed Atabekian that he had requested an amnesty for one of his friends that had been taken hostage by the Cheka.
 Kropotkin expressed regret over making his visit, but when he asked Atabekian if he disapproved, his friend responded that he would "approve of pleading even to the Tsar to save those who were condemned to death."
 Kropotkin went on to say that he had asked Lenin to put a stop to the Red Terror, fearing a repeat of the Reign of Terror during the French Revolution, which he thought had frightened Lenin enough to reign in the executions.
 Kropotkin also told Atabekian that he worried the Bolsheviks might "bury the revolution".